Corporate Sponsorships for Nonprofits: The Basics

 There’s no question about it, a poor partnership can damage an organization’s image and diminish public support.
 The American Academy of Family Physicians was criticized in 2010 for partnering with Coca-Cola.1 The corporate partnership came under scrutiny because of the conflict between the AAFP’s mission and the perception of soda as contributing to obesity.

 Controversies like these affirm the importance of finding a compatible corporate partnership.
 Ask yourself if there are conflicts between your organization’s and the sponsor’s values and mission.
 It’s also a good idea to do some research on the sponsor’s reputation or past charitable gifts.
-Check out these corporate sponsorship examples that ended up being successful to garner additional ideas about how to go about establishing a relationship with a corporate sponsor for your nonprofit.
+Check out these corporate sponsorship examples that ended up being successful in garnering additional ideas about how to go about establishing a relationship with a corporate sponsor for your nonprofit.

 On the other hand, research has shown that nonprofits are seen as less competent than for-profit businesses.
 The right sponsorship opportunity could lend an aura of enhanced credibility to a lesser-known organization.